ni/measurement-plugin-labview/Source/Example Measurements/Keysight 34401A DMM Measurement/README.md

 ### Features

-- Uses the Agilent 34401 LabVIEW plug-and-play (project style) instrument driver
+- Demonstrates how to write a MeasurementLink plug-in that uses instrument drivers and NI-VISA
 - Pin-aware, supporting a custom instrument type and a single session/pin/site
 - Includes InstrumentStudio project file
 - Includes a TestStand sequence showing how to configure the pin map, register